-Stream Feature Summary of Observations Surface Cracking and Drainage Behaviour Inspections undertaken following the completion of Longwalls 304 and 305 identified new cracking at Rock Bar ETAF, Pool ETAH, Rock Bar ETAH, Rock Bar ETAK, Pool ETAL, Rock Bar ETAL, Pool ETAN, Pool ETAN, Pool ETAO, Rock Bar ETAQ.
-No cracking has been recorded at Pool ETAS or Pool ETAT to date.
-No changes to the existing cracking at Pool ETAU were observed during the reporting period.
-The performance indicator, No change to the natural drainage behaviour of Pools ETAS, ETAT and ETAU, was not exceeded during the reporting period.
-Surface Flow/ Pool Water Levels As previously reported in the 2016 to 2019 Metropolitan Coal Annual Reviews, mine subsidence resulted in the diversion of flows or change to the natural drainage behaviour of Pools ETAG to ETAR between the full supply level of the Woronora Reservoir and the Longwall 26 maingate, (Figure 7 and Appendix D).
-As at December 2020, mining had not resulted in the diversion of flows or change to the natural drainage behaviour of Pools ETAS, ETAT and ETAU (Figure 7 and Appendix D).
+Stream Feature Summary of Observations Surface Cracking and Drainage Behaviour Metropolitan Coal's visual inspections of Pools ETAS, ETAT and ETAU (and associated rock bars) indicate no mine-induced surface cracking has been observed at Pools ETAS and ETAT during the review period and no increase in the occurrence of cracking has been observed at Pool ETAU.
+There have been no observed changes to the natural drainage behaviour of Pools ETAS, ETAT or ETAU during the review period The performance indicator, No change to the natural drainage behaviour of Pools ETAS, ETAT and ETAU, was not exceeded during the reporting period.
+Surface Flow/ Pool Water Levels As previously reported in the 2016 to 2020 Metropolitan Coal Annual Reviews, mine subsidence resulted in the diversion of flows or change to the natural drainage behaviour of Pools ETAG to ETAR between the full supply level of the Woronora Reservoir and the Longwall 26 maingate, (Figure 7 and Appendix D).
+As of December 2021, mining had not resulted in the diversion of flows or change to the natural drainage behaviour of Pools ETAS, ETAT and ETAU (Figure 7 and Appendix D).
 Water levels in Pool ETAU and in Pools ETAS/ETAT (since May 2018) have been monitored using a continuous water level sensor and logger (Figure 7 and Appendix D).
 The monitoring results are discussed in Section 6.2.3 and in Appendices B1 and B2 and indicate the natural drainage behaviour of Pools ETAS/ETAT and ETAU have not been impacted by mine subsidence.
 The performance indicator, Analysis of water level data for Pool ETAS/ETAT and Pool ETAU indicates the water levels are above that required to maintain water over the downstream rock bar, was not exceeded during the reporting period.

-Table 7 (Continued) Monitoring of Stream Features - Eastern Tributary Downstream of the Longwall 26 Maingate

-Stream Feature Summary of Observations Iron Staining/ Flocculent As previously reported in the 2016 to 2019 Metropolitan Coal Annual Reviews, mine subsidence resulted in the exceedance of the Eastern Tributary performance measure in relation to iron staining (emphasis added): Negligible environmental consequences over at least 70% of the stream length (that is no diversion of flows, no change in the natural drainage behaviour of pools, minimal iron staining and minimal gas releases).
+Iron Staining/ Flocculent As previously reported in the 2016 to 2020 Metropolitan Coal Annual Reviews, mine subsidence resulted in the exceedance of the Eastern Tributary performance measure in relation to iron staining (emphasis added): Negligible environmental consequences over at least 70% of the stream length (that is no diversion of flows, no change in the natural drainage behaviour of pools, minimal iron staining and minimal gas releases).
 During the reporting period, iron staining continued to be observed along the reach of the Eastern Tributary between the full supply level of the Woronora Reservoir and the Longwall 26 maingate, and was most evident in the reach from Pool ETAQ to Boulderfield ETAU.
 Gas Releases No gas releases were observed on the Eastern Tributary during the reporting period.
 No environmental effects resulting from the gas releases (such as riparian vegetation dieback or dead fish) have been observed.
 The performance indicator, Gas releases in Eastern Tributary between the full supply level of the Woronora Reservoir and the maingate of Longwall 26 have not increased beyond those observed up to the commencement of Longwall 301 extraction, was not exceeded during the reporting period.
 Water Discoloration/ Opacity Orange in colour where iron staining occurred.
 Pools along the Eastern Tributary observed with a green opacity.

-Visual inspections and photographic surveys of the Eastern Tributary (from the Woronora Reservoir full supply level to the Longwall 26 maingate) will be conducted monthly when extraction of Longwall 306 is within 450 m of the stream (i.e. during the next reporting period), and within three months of the completion of Longwall 306.
+Visual inspections and photographic surveys of the Eastern Tributary (from the Woronora Reservoir full supply level to the Longwall 26 maingate) will continue to be conducted monthly while Longwall 306 extraction is within 450 m of the stream.
+Visual inspections and photographic surveys of the Eastern Tributary (from the Woronora Reservoir full supply level to the Longwall 26 maingate) will also be conducted within three months of the completion of Longwall 306, and monthly when extraction of Longwall 307 is within 450 m of the stream.